Members of the PMHQ Slack community regularly host awesome events for product managers to swap tips and learn from one another.

 Theo also highlighted that some product managers happen to be extraordinarily talented at scaling product organizations.
-Some might specialize from growing a small product organization to a medium one; others might specialize in growing a medium product organization to a large one.
-Regardless, as a company scales, these kinds of product managers will find that they are no longer passionate about the role, and will find opportunities elsewhere to scale.
+Some might specialize from growing a small product organization to a one; others might specialize in growing a product organization to a large one.
+Regardless, as a scales, these kinds of product managers will find that they are no longer passionate about the role, and will find opportunities elsewhere to scale.

 As a serial product organization scaler, one should identify what size of product orgs she has the most interest in scaling, determine when she should leave, and identify organizations that she would like to move to next.

 Vinay identified that many product managers wind up driving entirely new products or business models, and may mature into becoming general managers.